cocos/cocos-engine/EngineErrorMap.md

 ### 7223

-_ccsg.TMXLayer.setTileGID(): pos should be non-null
+cc.TMXLayer.setTileGID(): pos should be non-null

 ### 7224

-_ccsg.TMXTiledMap.getLayer(): layerName should be non-null or non-empty string.
+cc.TMXTiledMap.getLayer(): layerName should be non-null or non-empty string.

 ### 7225

-_ccsg.TMXTiledMap.getObjectGroup(): groupName should be non-null or non-empty string.
+cc.TMXTiledMap.getObjectGroup(): groupName should be non-null or non-empty string.

 ### 7226

-_ccsg.TMXLayer.getTileAt(): pos should be non-null
+cc.TMXLayer.getTileAt(): pos should be non-null

 ### 7227

-_ccsg.TMXLayer.getTileAt(): invalid position
+cc.TMXLayer.getTileAt(): invalid position

 ### 7228

-_ccsg.TMXLayer.getTileGIDAt(): pos should be non-null
+cc.TMXLayer.getTileGIDAt(): pos should be non-null

 ### 7229

-_ccsg.TMXLayer.getTileGIDAt(): invalid position
+cc.TMXLayer.getTileGIDAt(): invalid position

 ### 7230

-_ccsg.TMXLayer.setTileGID(): pos should be non-null
+cc.TMXLayer.setTileGID(): pos should be non-null

 ### 7231

-_ccsg.TMXLayer.setTileGID(): invalid position
+cc.TMXLayer.setTileGID(): invalid position

 ### 7232

-_ccsg.TMXLayer.getTileFlagsAt(): pos should be non-null
+cc.TMXLayer.getTileFlagsAt(): pos should be non-null

 ### 7233

-_ccsg.TMXLayer.getTileFlagsAt(): invalid position
+cc.TMXLayer.getTileFlagsAt(): invalid position

 ### 7234

-_ccsg.TMXLayer.removeTileAt(): pos should be non-null
+cc.TMXLayer.removeTileAt(): pos should be non-null

 ### 7235

-_ccsg.TMXLayer.removeTileAt(): invalid position
+cc.TMXLayer.removeTileAt(): invalid position

 ### 7300